 Text copied to clipboard!

-• Develop and implement individualized treatment plans based on patient needs and goals.
+• Develop individualized treatment plans based on patient needs

-• Educate patients and their families on communication strategies and coping mechanisms.
+• Educate patients and families on communication strategies

-• Collaborate with other healthcare professionals to provide holistic care to patients.
+• Collaborate with teachers, physicians, and other professionals

 Requirements